ReformNZ/ReformNZ.github.io/README.md

 2. Deporting all visa overstayers by 2035 as part of a coordinated effort involving the police, defence forces and INZ.
 Aiming for 2000 deportations a year as part of "Operation Exodus". 🛫 🛫

 #### Firearms <br>
-1. Abolish the firearm's registry
+1. Abolish the New Zealand firearm registry.

 #### Health <br>
 1. Implementing a confectionary tax of 17% on local chocolate and candy, 37% for imported equivalents.
 And a 27% tax on local soft drinks and 50% on imported equivalents.